-Now I want you to set your combination square to $\frac{3}{4}$ " and draw a line around the entire perimeter of the 72x24 cockpit floor section.
-If you start at the far end and walk backwards, it's a huge help.
+Set your combination square to 3/4" and draw a line around the entire perimeter of the 72x24 cockpit floor section.
+If you start at the far end and walk backwards, it's a easier.
 Just hold the pencil tip to the center of the ruler in the combination square and slide the pencil and the square along at the same time.